Any links to Amazon are affiliate links.

 - On Becoming Toddlerwise says to give one teaspoon per year of age of each food to a child

-As you give food to your child, keep in mind the plate:
+As you give food to your child, keep in mind the myplate plate image from the USDA.
+Read more about it and see the image on their site.

 Let me give a caveat–if your child always wants the fruit and no veggies, take measures to help with that.
 Give the unwanted food first with no other foods and let her eat that for a bit before you bring out the favorites.

-Remember growth spurts still happen.
+Remember growth spurts still happen until a person is all the way done growing.
 If my child is hungry at a time that is abnormal, I allow fruits or vegetables to be eaten.
 Just have a family policy so you don’t head down a path to unhealthy eating habits.

 So far as how much to feed a child in this age range, linked below are a couple of helpful charts if you want things broken down into quantifiable amounts.
 Still keep in mind your food plate pictured above.